-Student displays initial poor performance (poor behaviour or academic progress).
+Student displays initial poor performance.
 Focus your questioning upon identifying any underlying causes of the displayed conduct and consult conduct indicators.
 In the rare instances where a learners' conduct is such that it breaches our gross misconduct, HoD should be contacted immediately, at which point the learner may be suspended pending investigation.